 But, do you think the son believes him?
 Do you think he trusts him?
 Does he have a reason to at all?

 He hasn’t forgiven him.
 He hasn’t let go.

 …is a weird thing.
 We demand it all the time.
 We demand apologies all the time – from loved ones, from strangers, from companies even too.

 But we never truly accept these apoligies.
 We never forgive.

 The woman who discovers her husband’s infidelity demands he make amends.
 She establishes conditions on taking him back.
 She sets rules for his future conduct.
 She asks for an apology – a sincere and genuine admission of his guilt and remorse – and a promise that he will be better.

 He gives her all this.
 Maybe he doesn’t mean it.
-But maybe he TRULY does.
+But maybe – like so often’s the case – he truly does.